Julia Teryokhina, Senior Presales Engineering Manager

 4. Infrastructure setup

 Once you have decided which ready-made solutions to use, start preparing the infrastructure for seamless integration of your product with the selected software.
-This could be infrastructure for deploying a third-party AI module if it is standalone, or infrastructure with the ability to integrate with an AI as a service.
+This could be infrastructure for deploying a third-party AI module, whether it is standalone or an infrastructure that can integrate with an AI as a service.
 Since most AI-based solutions consume quite a large amount of resources, it is also recommended to check whether the selected third-party software meets the requirements of green IT (ICT sustainability).
-To perform this activity you will need DevOps.
-The PoC from the previous step can be reused not only to set up the necessary infrastructure, but also to conduct load and security testing.
-In addition, you can engage AQA specialists to automate functional and integration tests to ensure that the off-the-shelf AI solution is seamlessly integrated into the product, and also to reduce the risk that a third-party software may be changed without notice and thereby impact your development.
+To perform this activity, you will need DevOps.
+The PoC from the previous step can be reused to set up the necessary infrastructure and conduct load and security testing.
+In addition, you can engage AQA specialists to automate functional and integration tests to ensure that the off-the-shelf AI solution is seamlessly integrated into the product and reduce the risk that third-party software may be changed without notice and thereby impact your development.

 5. General development flow